UCL/ADMUR/cran-comments.md

 ### R CMD check results
 There were no ERRORs or WARNINGs.
+There was 1 NOTE: identifing the following correct URL: https://doi.org/10.1098/rstb.2019.0723

+### Downstream dependencies
+I have also run R CMD check on downstream dependencies of ADMUR All packages passed with no ERRORs or WARNINGs and Status: OK

+### Further comments
-There was 1 NOTE: Found possibly invalid DOI.
-This DOI will go live on 2020-11-30
+The DOI is correct, paper is in press and will go live on 2020-11-30

 #### What changed
 * Added a logistic model.